Financial Aid Information

 Counseling and Family Therapy Master's Programs Tuition Reduction

 The Counseling and Family Therapy Master's Programs awards several modest tuition remission grants to students based on academic credentials and financial need.
 Applications are available from the Program office.
-You are also required to file the Free Application for Federal Student Aid which can be obtained from the Student Financial Services Office 215.951.1070.
+You are also required to file the Free Application for Federal Student Aid which can be obtained from the Financial Aid Office 215.951.1070.

 All full time employees at La Salle receive tuition remission.
 This includes six graduate credits per semester.
 Job openings are posted outside the Human Resources Office on the first floor of the Administration Center located on the main campus.